Tommy Pham Preview, Player Props: Diamondbacks vs. Padres

 Tommy Pham At The Plate

-- Pham enters this game on a eight-game hitting streak.
-In his last outings, he's hitting .350 with one homer.
+- Pham enters this game on a nine-game hitting streak.
+Over the course of his last outings, he's hitting .300 with one homer.

-- In 31 games this year (35.6%), Pham has picked up an RBI, and in eight of those games (9.2%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- Pham has had at least one RBI in 35.2% of his games this year (31 of 88), with two or more RBI eight times (9.1%).
+He has also been responsible for three or more of his team's runs in four contests.

-- He has scored in 26 of 87 games this season, and more than once 9 times.
+- In 26 of 88 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.